 Camille: As the first association dedicated to the promotion and empowerment of Swiss fashion culture, our focus is the strategic development of our members.
 This is why business and "conversion" are our main goals.
 We also have created a special program called ‘Talents’ meant for designers and brands which are focusing on creation and international development.
 It aims to support, to promote and to empower them nationally as well as internationally as we are convinced that some designers we work with could achieve international recognition and success.
 Many of our designers produce in Switzerland with Swiss fabrics.
 This local production has a very highquality standard.
 In any case this is interesting for the high premium and luxury segment.
 In terms of actions, we set up a pool of services in collaboration with partners and fashion professionals in the fields of business development, start-up support, knowledge enhancement, marketing, communication and PR, collection planning and merchandising, sales, sustainability and legal advices.
 These services are offered in the form of conferences, workshops and individual consultations with the brands in order to help them to drive their businesses forward.

-Le New Black: According to your experience what major changes fashion brands are facing with the sanitary crisis?
+LE NEW BLACK: According to your experience what major changes fashion brands are facing with the health crisis?

 Camille: There are countless challenges to face right now!
 But regarding our members, which are all small labels, we think that uncertainty about the future, loss of revenue as well as problems in the supply chain are the main challenges.
 We have been able to identify that this leads to a stagnation in creativity, in brand development and in sales.
 On the other hand, we see this situation also as a chance, especially for small creative fashion brands.
 A chance to improve their credibility and product offer, to be courageous and to innovate, especially in the digital area as digital consumption will continue its growth.
 However, this crisis clearly shows that the fashion industry needs a change and an adjustment to the needs, the expectations and the values of the customer of the 21st. century.
 We are convinced that therefore, we need new talents, a new generation of ambitious designers who are able to reflect and to communicate the actual zeitgeist through their values, through their brands and through their products.
 This crisis is also a chance for them to stand out and to gain market shares.